whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 ## Zenodo integration tests

 * [ ] Register Zenodo data
-1. Select Manage > Data tab
+1. On a new or existing tale, select "Files" > "External Data"
-1. Select "+".
-Confirm "Search for Data Sources" modal displays
+1. Select "+" > "Web (DOI or URL)"
 1. Search for Concept DOI `doi:10.5281/zenodo.16384`
 1. Confirm "Belmont Forum..." dataset is found on Zenodo with suffix `ver_1`
 1. Search for URL  `https://zenodo.org/record/1172960#.XidIvlNKh24`